Himachal Pradesh

 The predominantly mountainous region comprising the present-day Himachal Pradesh has been inhabited since pre-historic times, having witnessed multiple waves of human migrations from other areas.
 Through its history, the region was mostly ruled by local kingdoms, some of which accepted the suzerainty of larger empires.
 Prior to India's independence from the British, Himachal comprised the hilly regions of the Punjab Province of British India.
-After independence, many of the hilly territories were organized as the Chief Commissioner's province of Himachal Pradesh, which later became a union territory.
-In 1966, hilly areas of the neighboring Punjab state were merged into Himachal and it was ultimately granted full statehood in 1971.
+After independence, many of the hilly territories were organised as the Chief Commissioner's province of Himachal Pradesh, which later became a Union Territory.
+In 1966, hilly areas of the neighbouring Punjab state were merged into Himachal and it was ultimately granted full statehood in 1971.

 Himachal Pradesh is spread across valleys with many perennial rivers flowing through them.
 Agriculture, horticulture, hydropower, and tourism are important constituents of the state's economy.
 The hilly state is almost universally electrified, with 99.5% of households having electricity as of 2016.
 The state was declared India's second open-defecation-free state in 2016.
-According to a survey of CMS – India Corruption Study 2017, Himachal Pradesh is India's least corrupt state.
+According to a survey of CMS-India Corruption Study in 2017, Himachal Pradesh is India's least corrupt state.

+Himachal Pradesh is divided into 12 districts.

+Etymology

+The name of the state is a reference to its setting: Himachal means "snowy slopes" (Sanskrit: hima, meaning "snow"; acala/achala, meaning "slopes", or "land", or "abode").
+Himachal Pradesh (ɦɪˈmaːtʃəl pɾəˈdeːʃ; literally "snow-laden province").
+Himachal refers to being in the "aanchal" of the Himalayas hence; sheltered by the Himalayas or by the snow.
+It means "the land in the lap of the snowy Himalayas".
+Pradesh means "state".
+Himachal was referenced by Diwakar Datt Sharma, a Sanskrit scholar, after independence, when "Jan Gan Man" was revealed publicly by Pt.
+Nehru from Gurudev Tagore's diary.
+The word was added in the national anthem of India, "Jan Gan Man", by Gurudev Rabindranath Tagore when he was writing and composing it.
+Later, after the independence of India, Punjab province was divided and the name was given, officially to the mountain state as Himachal Pradesh.